-(36) "Invitational Handicap".
-A handicap race for which the racing secretary has selected the contestants and assigned the weights.
+(32) "Invitational Handicap": A handicap race for which the racing secretary has selected the contestants and assigned the weights.

-(37) "Jockey".
-A rider currently licensed to ride in races as a jockey or an apprentice jockey, or a provisional jockey permitted, by the stewards, to ride in two or more races, prior to approval of a jockey license or apprentice jockey license.
+(33) "Jockey": A rider currently licensed to ride in races as a jockey or an apprentice jockey, or a provisional jockey permitted, by the stewards, to ride in two or more races, prior to approval of a jockey license or apprentice jockey license.

-s counted irre- (38) "Lessee".
-A person who holds a contract for the racing Oregon Administrative Rules Compilation of a horse in the person's (lessee's) name.
+(34) "Lessee": A person who holds a contract for the racing of a horse in the person's (lessee's) name.

-(39) "Lessor".
-A person who owns a horse and who leases part or all of it to another person.
+(35) "Lessor": A person who owns a horse and who leases part or all of it to another person.